SPECIAL REPORTS

 The remaining Exeter City Living group companies will all be dissolved.

 The council would like us to focus, in reacting to this news, on what it calls the company’s achievements.
-The company has completed 22 houses and is constructing 21 flats at Hamlin Gardens and 35 more at Vaughan Road which it says will be finished by the end next year.
+The company has completed 22 houses and is constructing 21 flats at Hamlin Gardens and 35 more at Vaughan Road which it says will be finished by the end of next year.

 The council would also like us to accept Brexit, the COVID-19 pandemic, the war in Ukraine and interest rate rises as major causes of the company’s failure.